guipimentel30/SimulatedScheduler/README.md

 - **cpu.py**: Manages CPU operations and process execution.

-- **process.py**: Defines the Process class, its attributes and methods.
+- **process.py**: Defines the Process class, its attributes, states and methods.
+It is important to note that is follows a five states system.

 - **despachante.py**: Implements the dispatcher logic for scheduling processes.